RasterDuck/vectormathbench/README.md

 256 varied rays with a realistic mixture of hits and misses and report the amortized cost per ray.

-At the end of a run, the executable prints a compact single-precision ranking summary.
-For every directly comparable capability it reports the fastest library, the `move::math` rank, and its gap from the winner.
+At the end of a capability run, the executable prints a compact single-precision ranking summary.
+For every directly comparable capability it reports the fastest library, the current `mv::math` rank, and its gap from the winner.
 Double-precision rows remain in the detailed tables but are not combined with single-precision rankings.
 QVV operations also have separate tables from conventional matrix operations because they represent a different transform representation.